Essenceia/essenceia.github.io/content/thoughts/Forgetting_Mortality/index.md

 Intel is dying, and it is deeply troubling.

-I have literally actively worked in direction of there destruction, designing CPU cores for the competition.
+I have literally actively worked in direction of their destruction, designing CPU cores for the competition.
-I also firmly believe the x86 memory model will not scale to massively multicore systems as well as the arm architecture.
+I also firmly believe the x86 memory model will not scale to massively multicore systems as efficiently as the arm architecture.

 Yet, manufacturing is what killed Intel.